akshayrajeev1996/pytorch-yolo-v3/README.md

 ```

 ### On Video
 For this, you should run the file, video_demo.py with --video flag specifying the video file.
-The video file should be in .avi format
-since openCV only accepts OpenCV as the input format.

 ```
 python video_demo.py --video video.avi